WEKA installation on AWS

-This section provides the detailed instructions on how to install a Weka system on AWS.
+This section provides detailed instructions on installing a WEKA system on AWS.

 If you already have an AWS account and are familiar with AWS's basic concepts and services, you can skip this section.